exonum/exonum-doc/src/get-started/java-binding.md

 If transaction execution fails, the changes made by the transaction are rolled back, while the error data is stored in the database for further user reference.
-Light clients also provide access to information on the [transaction][exonum-transaction-endpoint] execution result (which may be either success or failure) to their users.
+Light clients also provide access to information on the transaction execution result (which may be either success or failure) to their users.

 #### After Transactions Handler